AN0NIT/eJPT-Notes/ActiveDirectory.md

 ```
 - After that upload the filename.url file into the smb server, and see the output of the responder.

-- Another keep take away from the video is the use of Evil-WinRM if we are able to get any credentials of a user in the AD.
+- Another key take away from the video is the use of Evil-WinRM if we are able to get any credentials of a user in the AD.
 ```
 evil-winrm -i $IP -u $username -p $passwd
 ```
 - After getting a shell onto the box, run the basic command ``whoami /priv`` which is equivalent to ``sudo -l`` in linux.
+- Also run ``whoami /groups``
 - Reference: [PrivEsc w/ SharpGPOAbuse - Vault Walkthrough with S1REN - (PG-Practice) (Hack-A-Thon)](https://www.youtube.com/watch?v=JocbrhLXuss&t=3995)
 - If we see most of the Privilege is enabled we can use PowerView.
 - For PrivEsc we use **powerview.ps1** inorder to get the Group Policy of the Domain